MAINE REVENUE SERVICES

-No mobile home shall be moved over the highways of this state unless the operator of the vehicle hauling such mobile home has in his possession a written certificate from the tax collector of the municipality in which the mobile home is situated on the day of the move, identifying the mobile home and stating that all property taxes applicable to the mobile home, including those for the current tax year, have been paid or that the mobile home is exempt from such taxes.
-The tax year shall be the period from April 1st through March 31st.
-Applicable property taxes mean committed property taxes.
+No mobile home shall be moved over the highways of this state unless the operator of the vehicle hauling such mobile home has in their possession a written certificate for removal from the tax collector of the municipality in which the mobile home is situated on the day of the move.
+The certificate must identify the mobile home and state that all applicable property taxes, including those for the current tax year, have been paid or that the mobile home is exempt from such taxes.
+The tax year shall be the period from April 1 through March 31.

+"Mobile home" means a structure, transportable in one or more sections, which is at least eight feet wide and 32 feet long, built on a permanent chassis and designed to be used as a dwelling when connected to utilities.
+A mobile home contains plumbing, heating, air conditioning and electrical systems.
 A mobile home remains a mobile home even though it may be used for advertising, sales, display or promotion of merchandise or services, or for any other commercial purposes except the transportation of property.
+36 M.R.S. § 1481(1).

 1. Purpose of the Law.
-This law is intended to control the movement of mobile homes on which property taxes are due.
-It applies only to the movement of mobile homes on dealer or transporter plates; it does not apply to movement of mobile homes which are regularly registered, since, a mobile home cannot be registered unless the current taxes are paid.
+The law (29-A M.R.S. §§ 1002(9) and 2382(10)) is intended to control the movement of mobile homes on which property taxes are due.
+It applies only to the movement of mobile homes on dealer or transporter plates or on overlimit movement permits; it does not apply to movement of mobile homes which are registered, since a mobile home cannot be registered unless the current taxes are paid.
 Nor does it apply to the movement of camper trailers.
 It is to the advantage of tax collectors to make every effort to see that this law is properly utilized.
+A municipality has the option to waive the requirement to pay taxes owed prior to issuance of an overlimit movement permit, but only if the mobile home is being moved within the borders of the municipality for purposes unrelated to its sale.

 2. Suggested Form of Certificate.
 When the tax collector receives a request for the certificate required under the statute, the following form will be satisfactory: